 House prices in the islands range from around TT$1.5 million (US$240,000) to TT$8 million (US$1.26 million), depending on size, location and amenities - though of course there are super-luxurious and also low-end houses that fall well outside this range.

 As the global economic recession set in, demand fell sharply.
-Construction activity slowed, as projects were completed or halted.
+Projects were completed or halted.
 Foreign investment fell, and unemployment rose – reaching almost 6% in 2010.
 Financial and investor confidence also tumbled when CL Financial, Trinidad and Tobago’s largest privately-held conglomerate (and one of the largest in the Caribbean), collapsed due to high leverage and risky investments, and had to be rescued by the government.

 Then the government introduced a new property tax – a 3% tax rate on residential property and a 5% tax rate on commercial property, based on 90% of annual rentable value.
 This aroused a lot of anger.
 After the victory of new PM Kamla Persad-Bissessar, elected in May 2010, the reform was suspended by the new People’s Partnership-led coalition government.
 The previous Lands and Buildings Taxes Act rates and values were reintroduced.